pjerzyna/hand-center-of-mass-hdl/README.md

 # FPGA Hand Centroid Detection on Xilinx Kria

 This project implements a hardware-based algorithm for detecting the centroid (center of mass) of a human hand in a binary image.
-It uses contextual operations, color space conversion (RGB to YCbCr), thresholding, and optional 5x5 median filtering — all in Verilog, targeting the Xilinx Kria (KV260) FPGA platform.
+It uses contextual operations, color space conversion (RGB to YCbCr), thresholding, and 5x5 median filtering — all in Verilog, targeting the Xilinx Kria (KV260) FPGA platform.

+## 🗂️ Project Structure

+hand-center-of-mass-hdl/
+├── hdl/ # Verilog and Vivado files
+├── image_pipeline_codes/ # MATLAB/Python preprocessing scripts
+├── img/ # Images for documentation
+└── README.md

 ## 🖐️ Hand Processing Pipeline Overview